Irish Film Awards: Winners Michael Fassbender & Saoirse Ronan

 Art Directors Guild president Thomas A. Walsh presided over the awards ceremony, while comedian Paula Poundstone served as host for the third consecutive year.
-In addition to Ed Asner, Art Directors Guild Awards presenters included:
+In addition to Edward Asner, Art Directors Guild Awards presenters included:

 - Alexandra Breckenridge (American Horror Story).

 - Gary Oldman (Prick Up Your Ears, Tinker Tailor Soldier Spy).

 - Max Greenfield (New Girl).